olooney/symbol/README.md

 Usage
 -----
 Build with `make`.
-Use `make test` to run the unit tests.
+Use `make test` to run the tests.
 To use the library, include symbol.h and link against symbol.a.
 All functionality is inside the `symbol` namespace.
 The primary class is `symbol::Symbol`, a comparable value type.
 Symbols fit in 64 bits (`sizeof(symbol::Symbol) == 8`) so there's